 Deniably Real is an interactive sculpture that comments on our perception of a window, and how it acts as a mediator between reality and representation.
 The blinds in the screens interact with the viewer by simulating how light would be filtered through them as the viewer opens and closes the window panels.

-Commissioned installation for KoH Concepts (Hong Kong).
-This installation features 2 of the Koh Lamps integrated with a video projection.
+A commissioned installation for KoH Concepts (Hong Kong) in 2012, this installation features 2 of the Koh Lamps integrated with a video projection.
 It simulates the canister as a receptacle of water and light.

 The EyeDropper installation illustrates the notion of vision and liquidity of an eye dropper through the use of sensors, motion tracking, and projection.
 The viewer draws with the eye dropper in water inside the box.
-The drawing motion effected by the eye dropper is mirrored on the wall with ripples.
+The drawing motion is mirrored on the wall with ripples.
 The strokes 'erases' the wall and created a transparency that allows the viewer to see 'through' the wall.
-This installation was done in collaboration with April Ella, and was chosen to be exhibited at the School of Art, Design & Media's end of semester Show 2010.